 New TeamCity Data Format

 TeamCity has detected that the data format corresponds to more recent TeamCity version than you try to run.
 Since downgrade is not supported, TeamCity cannot start until you provide the data that matches the format of the TeamCity version you want to run.
-To do so, please restore the required data from backup.
+To do so, restore the required data from backup.
 Refer to the Restoring TeamCity Data from Backup page for the instructions.

 TeamCity Startup Error

-If on TeamCity startup a critical error was encountered, this page will display the error message.
-Please, fix the error cause and restart the TeamCity server.
+If a critical error was encountered on TeamCity startup, this page will display the error message.
+It is required to fix the error cause and restart the TeamCity server.